srs328/ms_mri/notes/cli-notes.md

     return dict_form
 ```

+Add a function to make it easy to see all the predictions that have been produced

 Figure out how to deal with git and logs.
 I want some logs to be ignored and some
 not. e.g. new_files.log is very large should should be ignored